ahmedcodein/salesware/README.md

 This section is devoted to explain the rational behind developing SalesWare.
 It aims to answer the following questions:

-Why SalesWare?
+> Why SalesWare?
-What drives the author to develop SalesWare?
+> What drives the author to develop SalesWare?
+> Which users SalesWare is developed for?
-Why the user should care about using SalesWare?
+> Why the user should care about using SalesWare?

-Sales activity is one of the main activities of any businesses.
+Sales is one of the main activities of any businesses.
 It produces important metrics of any organization.
 Senior-level executives use those metrics to analyze and evaluate the firm's health, competitions, product demands etc..
 In addition, sales forecast drives most of the firm's future plans that touch upon every aspect of a business.

-Having a sales software that collects, stores and present such data like, customers' data, firm's offerings, opportunities tracking, historical sales data, customer acquisition metrics and sales pipeline is , therefore, of a great help to the firm decision makers.
+Having a sales software that collects, stores and present such data like, customers' data, firm's offerings, opportunities tracking, historical sales data, customer acquisition metrics and sales pipeline is, therefore, of a great help to the firm decision makers.

 The Software As A Service (SAAS) has taped into this need.
 We witnessed in the last couple of decades an explode in the number of Sales tools and CRM systems.
 Yet, there is still a nontrivial number of organizations, small businesses and startups, use excel sheets or similar products to track and record their sales activity.
 This is due to the fact that the license cost of the sophisticated SAAS solutions are quite high making it a burden on those small businesses to acquire.

 On the other hand, tools like excel sheets are not designed to serve sales people.
-They are built for general purposes, hence they are not easy to use.
+They are built for general purposes.
+Hence, they are difficult to use.
 Furthermore, the customization of such tools comes with high cost.
 In addition, any change to the firm sales activity in terms of process, business rules or metrics will lead to massive adaptation cost.

 All that led the author to consider developing a sales tool that can support those businesses by providing an affordable sales activity-tailored solution.

 ### 2.2 Design Concept

 The design concept of SalesWare is based on the general Reference Model used to develop an information system.
-This reference model is widely used in the enterprise architecture design.
-The adopted Reference Model core layers are Process, Data and application layers.
+This reference model is widely used in the enterprise architecture design [Reference](/README.md#81-references).
+The adopted Reference Model core layers are Process, Data and Application layers.
 The other two layers are the strategy and the infrastructure.
 The former is briefly explained in the previous section.
 It involves the strategic rational behind developing and/or integrating an enterprise solution to the business operation.
 The latter layer is the infrastructure layer.
 It is concerned with the infrastructure required to build and integrate the information system (solution).
 This layer is out of this project scope.

 The following subsections aim to provide a detailed account of the main three layers mentioned above to shed some light on how the solution is designed.